wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### App containers within Pods

-Kubernetes manages apps (application executables) that have been "dockerized" within a <strong>Container</strong> "image" folder stored for retrieval from a <strong>container image registry</strong> such as:
+Kubernetes runs apps (application executables) that have been "dockerized" within a <strong>Container</strong> "image" folder stored for retrieval from a <strong>container image registry</strong> such as:
    * Docker Hub cloud
    * Docker Enterprise (on-prem)
    * <a target="_blank" href="https://wilsonmar.github.io/jfrog/">JFrog Artifactory</a>